Universidad Torcuato di Tella: Buenos Aires, Argentina

 The Universidad Torcuato Di Tella School of Law opened in 1996.
 Its chief objective is to provide a first-rate legal education in the hope of promoting the establishment of a reliable, just, and efficient legal system in Argentina.
 Since its inception, the School of Law has stressed the importance of changing the nature of legal studies in countries that, like Argentina, follow both the Civil Law system and the doctrinal approach to legal scholarship.

 Although 14 credits is the maximum amount that students can transfer back to Georgetown Law, most full time students participating in this program have elected to take 12 credits.
-In this program, a total of four spots are available to Georgetown students.
+Georgetown's agreement with UTDT allows a total of up to four students to study for a semester at the University's law faculty.
+In 2016 Universidad Torcuato di Tella did not host any Georgetown students.